nelsonfigueroa/nelson.cloud/content/posts/2021-02-28-cleaning-up-after-deleted-apps-on-macos.md

 ## Searching for Residual Files and Directories

 To find directories and files related to LastPass, I ran a system-wide search using `find`.
-I exlcluded directories such as `/System/Volumes/Data` since those result in errors like "Operation not permitted".
+I excluded directories such as `/System/Volumes/Data` since those result in errors like "Operation not permitted".
 I also excluded Homebrew directories that don't need to be cleaned up.
 You can add more directories as needed, just make sure to not add a trailing slash to the filepaths!

 ```shell
 find / \